moosecreates/tailtown/services/reservation-service/docs/README-SCHEMA-ALIGNMENT.md

 We've created extended TypeScript types in `src/types/prisma-extensions.ts` to handle fields that might not be recognized by TypeScript but exist in our database schema:

-- `ExtendedReservationWhereInput`, `ExtendedResourceWhereInput`, etc. - Extend Prisma's WhereInput types to include tenant isolation fields like `organizationId`
+- `ExtendedReservationWhereInput`, `ExtendedResourceWhereInput`, etc. - Extend Prisma's WhereInput types with additional fields needed for queries
 - `ExtendedReservation` - Extends the Reservation model with additional fields like `suiteType` and `price`
 - `ExtendedReservationStatus` - Extends the ReservationStatus enum with additional statuses

-These types allow us to use type assertions to handle schema mismatches without TypeScript errors.
+**Important Note**: As of the latest stable version, we've removed `organizationId` references from queries as this field doesn't exist in the current database schema.
+The tenant isolation is now handled through other mechanisms in the middleware.

 ### 2. Safe Query Execution